Fleximex/BluetoothOnOff/README.md

-# bluetoothonoff
+# BluetoothOnOff

-Simple Flutter plugin for turning on and off Bluetooth.
+A simple Flutter plugin for turning on and off Bluetooth on Android devices.

 ## Getting Started